rsvinekar/RepData_PeerAssessment2/Project.md

 <!-- Method libcurl to ensure this works in Rmarkdown.
 Without this, -->
 <!-- method=auto is default It works standalone, but fails on knit -->

-Now we can read the compressed csv file directly into a dataframe which we will call `stormdata`
+Read the compressed csv file directly into a dataframe : `stormdata`

 ``` r
 stormdata <- read.csv("repdata%2Fdata%2FStormData.csv.bz2", encoding = "UTF-8")